Reaching Your Nonprofit Goals with Marketing Benchmarks

 - Google Search Console — indexing status and website visibility data

-- Facebook Page Insights — demographics data and audience response data
+- Facebook Page Insights — demographic data and audience response data

 - Twitter Analytics — tweet activity and follower data

 - LinkedIn Page Analytics — data about the effectiveness of page updates and follower/visitor data

 While key metrics are relative to your organization’s size and the community you serve, many nonprofits start with the following metrics: